International relations of Wales: Canada

-The Welsh Minister for International Relations and Welsh Language signed the Declaration of Intent in Montréal during her Canada visit in 2020.
+The Welsh Minister for International Relations and Welsh Language signed the Declaration of Intent in Montreal during her Canada visit in 2020.

 Asia

 Qatar

 In September 2022, Welsh Government rejects some calls to close the Welsh Qatar office due to concerns about human rights.
 The Welsh Government said that it hoped to engage with countries with differing human rights to Wales, to influence change there.

 Japan

 In 1972 Takiron became the first Japanese company to make a significant investment in Wales.
 As of 2022, over 60 Japanese companies had a presence in Wales.
 Wales exports a variety of agricultural products to Japan, and cultural ties have been developed through rugby.

-Through the Welsh Government's International Strategy, the Welsh government signed a Memorandum of Understanding (MoU) with the Oita Prefectural Government of Japan, to strengthen relationships including economic exchange; arts & culture; sport; academia; tourism; food & drink.
+Through the Welsh Government's International Strategy, the Welsh government signed a Memorandum of Understanding (MoU) with the Oita Prefectural Government of Japan, to strengthen relationships including economic exchange, arts and culture, sport, academia, tourism, and food and drink.

 Africa

 The Wales and Africa programme operated by the Welsh government aims to support people in Wales to help tackle poverty in Africa.

-The International Learning Opportunities programme (ILO) is a programme for experienced leaders and managers in Wales to spend 8 weeks in Lesotho, Namibia, Somaliland or Uganda.
+The International Learning Opportunities programme (ILO) is a programme for experienced leaders and managers in Wales to spend 8 weeks in Lesotho, Namibia, Somaliland (Somalia) or Uganda.

 The Wales and Africa grants scheme is a grant scheme for community groups and organisations in Wales that work in Sub Saharan Africa.

 Hub Cymru Africa is an organisation that aims to support Wales and Africa Health Links Network, the Sub-Saharan Advisory Panel and Fair Trade Wales.
 It is based at the Welsh Centre for International Affairs.

 The Size of Wales is an organisation which aims to sustain an area of African tropical forest of a similar size to Wales.
 The organisation is supported by the Countryside Council for Wales (CCW) and the Welsh government.